 Hens are intelligent, curious and socially complex animals, so it’s important that they be allowed to perform their natural behaviour in an appropriate environment.

-Unlike hens confined to battery and colony cages, [link to hen issues page ] free-range hens are given access to the outdoors.
+Unlike hens confined to battery and colony cages, free-range hens are given access to the outdoors.
 While the life of a free-range hen is generally better than that of a caged hen, free-range farming systems still present many welfare concerns.

 Because the code of welfare for “layer” hens doesn’t specify basic standards for free-range egg farms, there is no minimum requirement for the size of outdoor areas or the suitability of these outdoor areas for the hens.
 There is also no specification of the maximum number of hens allowed per flock.
 Therefore, the quality of life a free-range hen on one farm can be vastly different to that of a hen on another free-range farm.